ionic-team/ionic-framework/core/src/components/tab-button/readme.md

 # ion-tab-bar

-Tabbar is the UI component that implements the array of button of `ion-tabs`.
-It's provided by default when `ion-tabs` is used, though, this "implicit" tabbar can not be customized.
+Tab bar is the UI component that implements the array of button of `ion-tabs`.
+It's provided by default when `ion-tabs` is used, though, this "implicit" tab bar can not be customized.

-In order to have a custom tabbar, it should be provided in user's markup as direct children of `ion-tabs`:
+In order to have a custom tab bar, it should be provided in user's markup as direct children of `ion-tabs`:

 ```html
 <style>